TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 3 - Capacity Management/1.3.11-reclamation/_index.md

 When Guest OS delete files or parts of it, it does not replace the value with 0 and just leave the block.
 This is more efficient and also enable recovery.
 But this cause the underlying VMDK to grow.
 The same thing happen at the array level.
 This is where [Trim and Unmap](https://en.wikipedia.org/wiki/Trim_(computing)) come in.

 vRealize Operations tracks the unmap operations via 2 metrics at ESXi Host.
 The first one is Unmap IO, which tracks the number of unmap SCSI instructions.
 For example, if the value is 100, that means ESXi has sent 100 requests of unmap to its datastore.
 So think of it like IOPS, except the IO is not writing/reading actual block, but more of a request to delete (unmap) the block in the back end array.
 The value is the sum of 20 seconds since vSphere reports per 20 seconds, then averaged over 5 minutes.
-In the example below, you can see the host sends unmaps commands frequently in the last 30 days.
+In the example below, you can see the host sends unmap commands frequently in the last 30 days.

 ![Unmap IOs](1.3.11-fig-3.png)